Lewis-Kelley/cyclomatic-paths/README.md

 This will tell you what test paths go through each function in hello.rb.

+You can also figure out which lines of code are least covered by those paths (an indication of fault proneness):

+	MODE=path_analysis ruby-rewrite -l cyclomatic_tests.rb hello.rb

+Being computed from the basis paths, lines of code with fractions lower than 1/15 are unlikely to be well tested.

 ## Known bugs

 - I haven't implemented all of Ruby's syntax yet.